This year, I turn 33. In fact, I turn 33 in just two weeks, and it feels like my 30th birthday literally just yesterday.

 There are a number of things I wish I had known back when I was around 23.
-So for all you under 30’s out there, I’ve put together my list of ’20 beauty tips I learnt in my 20’s’.
+So for all you under 30’s out there (I’m jealous, yep!)
+I’ve put together my list of ’20 beauty tips I learnt in my 20’s’.

 Sugar is the devil

 It really is the devil, but then again donuts taste so good, right?
 And more so – chocolate digestives do too.
 During my mid twenties, I used to abuse the fact I had a slim frame and fast metabolism and scoff around five chocolate digestive biscuits during the working day to give me energy.

 Apply moisturiser to the face as soon as you have cleansed

 This is the time when your skin is the most receptive to your moisturier.
 When skin has been cleansed, pores are open, leaving the skin at it’s best stage for taking in the product.
 Try to apply your moisturiser within 5 minutes of cleansing for ultimate results.

-3. Hyluaronic Acid
+Hyluaronic Acid is your friend

 Scientific studies have shown that HA improves skin hydration, stimulates production of collagen in skin, works as an antioxidant and free radical scavenger, maintains skin elasticity, cushions joints and nerve tissues, plus has antibacterial and anti-inflammatory properties.
 No other biological substance can retain as much water as HA, resulting in increased skin smoothness, softening and decreased wrinkles.

-4. Clean your make-up brushes!
+Clean your make-up brushes!

 They really do contain so much bacteria.
 It isn’t a tough task – just use a gentle shampoo or natural soap and rinse them every two weeks.
 If you can’t sacrifice once every two weeks, then once a month is fine too.
 I would put off this task so often, but when you see the gunk that comes off the brushes… well, enough said.